By Allison Wyatt

 What We Did

 First, we educated ourselves.
-In addition to scanning the literature on removing bias from recruiting, we started a team book club that has included reading and discussion of written work including “How to be an Antiracist” by historian Ibram X. Kendi and “The Person You Mean to Be: How Good People Fight Bias” by social psychologist Dolly Chugh.
+In addition to scanning the literature on removing bias from recruiting, we started a team book club that has included reading and discussion.
+We’ve discussed “How to be an Antiracist” by historian Ibram X. Kendi.
+Additionally, we reflected on “The Person You Mean to Be: How Good People Fight Bias” by social psychologist Dolly Chugh.
 Not only do we reflect on these books personally and professionally, we also challenge ourselves to make concrete changes to our work and our client engagements as a result of what we learn.

 In response to these actions, we’re pleased to report that in the last two years, 77% of the searches conducted by Edgility have been filled by leaders of color.
 We have brought forward the same proportion of leaders of color in our candidate pools and into the final round of interviews (about 66%) but we believe we have helped more of our client organizations identify and eliminate the biased practices that led them to select only white leaders previously.